dmlc/xgboost/demo/README.md

 - [Seldon predictive service powered by XGBoost](http://docs.seldon.io/iris-demo.html)
 - XGBoost Distributed is used in [ODPS Cloud Service by Alibaba](https://yq.aliyun.com/articles/6355) (in Chinese)
 - XGBoost is incoporated as part of [Graphlab Create](https://dato.com/products/create/) for scalable machine learning.
+- [Hanjing Su](www.52cs.org) from Tencent data platform team: "We use distributed XGBoost for click through prediction in wechat shopping and lookalikes.
+The problems involve hundreds millions of users and thousands of features.
+XGBoost is cleanly designed and can be easily integrated into our production environment, reducing our cost in developments."

 ## Tools using XGBoost